Blasteroids/StageKitPied/README.md

  - Connect the Stage Kit light POD to the Raspberry Pi.
  - Run the Stage Kit Pied program with the command
    > sudo ./skp
+ Note: root is required to access the USB PDP Stage Kit device.

 ## Notes
 The StageKitPied program needs root access to be able to use the USB ports.